Landlords’ returns are only as good as their property management.

 Worried about liability?
 Don’t allow specific breeds that have breed-specific liability and require tenants to buy renters insurance that covers pet liability.

 The other problem with a blanket policy barring pets?
 Many renters will simply sneak their pet in regardless.

 Regulate pets, charge accordingly, and benefit from higher deposits, higher rents, and an applicant pool three times larger.

 I’m not one of those real estate evangelists who put everything in real estate and ignore other investments.
-For example, one of the great benefits of buying index funds for long-term investing?
-They’re truly passive—I can buy index fund shares, then forget about them.
+For example, one of the great benefits of buying index funds for long-term investing is that they’re truly passive.
+I can buy index fund shares then forget about them.

 Rental properties, for all their benefits, aren’t completely passive investments.

 Most mom-and-pop landlords have a full-time job, which makes landlording essentially a side gig.
 A side hustle.
 A part-time job.